ayadij/react-practice-beyond/study-up.md

 Docker CE for Mac is an easy-to-install desktop app for building, debugging, and testing Dockerized apps on a Mac.
 Docker for Mac is a complete development environment deeply integrated with the Mac OS Hypervisor framework, networking, and filesystem.
 Docker for Mac is the fastest and most reliable way to run Docker on a Mac.
 - ayadij
 - H2

+### axios
+-heavily inspired by the $http service provided in Angular.
+Ultimately axios is an effort to provide a standalone $http-like service for use outside of Angular.